 The Project Team examined aerial topography maps, master drainage plans, storm sewer plans, City Customer Care Center complaints and comments, and conducted field checks to determine area drainage patterns and identify flood problem areas.
 The results of the research and analysis are described in the following paragraphs and summarized in the table below.

 Structures

-The Project Team made a number of visits to RLA #10 to determine the situation and condition of the structures.
-Visual analysis was verified by queries of Tulsa County Assessor data.
+The Project Team has made numerous visits to RLA #17 to determine the situation and condition of the structures.
+On-site, visual analysis was verified by queries of Tulsa County Assessor data.

 Structure Type.